Bolesław II the Horned: Final years

 In the 1270s, Bolesław gave more and more power to his adolescent sons.
-In 1273 he granted the Duchy of Jawor to his oldest son Henry V and it seemed that Bolesław had resigned from adventurous politics.
-Nevertheless, in 1277, he signed an alliance with King Rudolph I of Germany, straining the alliance of the other Piast dukes with rivalling King Ottokar II of Bohemia.
+In 1273, he granted the Duchy of Jawor to his oldest son Henry V and it seemed that Bolesław had resigned from adventurous politics.
+Nevertheless, in 1277, he signed an alliance with King Rudolf I of Germany, straining the alliance of the other Piast dukes with rival King Ottokar II of Bohemia.
 At Rudolph's insistence, Bolesław kidnapped Ottokar's ally, Duke Henry IV of Wrocław, Bolesław's nephew, and demanded one-third of Wrocław after the death of his uncle Władysław, Bolesław's youngest brother, in 1270.
 Henry IV was imprisoned in Legnica Castle.

 A coalition was formed between Ottokar II, Duke Henry III of Głogów, and Duke Przemysł II of Greater Poland, but it soon failed: while Bolesław's forces were greatly outnumbered at the bloody battle of Stolec, his son Henry V turned the tide and the allied dukes were defeated.
 A settlement was reached; Henry IV was freed and Bolesław was given one-third of the Duchy of Środa Śląska.

 Bolesław II died between 26 and 31 December 1278 and was buried at the Dominican monastery of his Legnica residence.
 His three sons, Henry V the Fat, Bolko I and Bernhard, inherited his lands.

 Marriages and children

-In 1242, Bolesław married firstly Hedwig (d.
+In 1242, Bolesław married Hedwig (d.
 21 December 1259), daughter of Henry I, Count of Anhalt.
 They had seven children: